DarianGratton/MajorProject/Agent/README.md

 Defines the parameters needed to initialize a new NetworkAgent.

-Note that each NetworkAgent requires different parameters, example shown is for the ACERAgent NetworkAgent.
+Note: Each NetworkAgent requires different parameters, example shown is for the ACERAgent NetworkAgent.

 ```
 #include <GameAgent/GameAgent.h>